domvm/domvm/README.md

 This can simplify sub-view internals when externally-defined opts are passed in, avoiding some boilerplate inside views, eg. `vm.config({hooks: opts.hooks})`.

+#### ES6/ES2015 Classes

+Class views are not supported because domvm avoids use of `this` in its public APIs.
+To keep all functions pure, each is invoked with a `vm` argument.
+Not only does this compress better, but it also avoids much ambiguity.
+Everything that can be done with classes can be done better with domvm's plain object views, ES6 modules, `Object.assign()` and/or `Object.create()`.
+See [#194](https://github.com/leeoniya/domvm/issues/194#issuecomment-352231381) & [#147](https://github.com/leeoniya/domvm/issues/147#issuecomment-307845459) for more details.

+TODO: create Wiki page showing ES6 class equivalents:

+- extend via ES6 module import & `Object.assign({}, base, current)`
+- super() via ES6 module import and passing vm instance
+- invoking additional "methods" via `vm.view.*` from handlers or view closure

 ---
 ### Parents & Roots